RZetko/galaxy-integration-ffxiv/README.md

 * ./requirements.txt - contains python modules required for proper functionality of integration

 # Changelog
 * v.
+1.1.0
+   * Added implmentation for downloading and installing game (currently unsupported by platform)
+   * Fixed crashes when detecting installation folder
+   * Fixed missing game in games library when it's not installed
+   * Updated readme
+* v.
+1.0.2
+   * Added more paths for FF XIV installation folder + better detection of it
+* v.
+1.0.1
+   * Fixed issues with detecting FF XIV installation folder for some users
+* v.
 1.0.0
    * First working release
    * Supports launching game, uninstalling game, detecting game launch and if it's running, synchronizing friends